Profile Picture

 About Me

-I am a physicist specialising in quantum optics and quantum information at Singapore's premier research institution, A*STAR's Quantum Innovation Centre (Q.InC).
-With a PhD from the Australian National University, I bridge the gap between cutting-edge quantum research and practical technological applications.
+I am a physicist specialising in quantum sensing (magnetometry) at Q-CTRL.
+With a PhD in Quantum Optics from the Australian National University, I bridge the gap between cutting-edge quantum research and practical technological applications.

-Currently, I serve as a Scientist at A*STAR's Quantum Innovation Centre, where I lead groundbreaking research in squeezed light sources for quantum metrology, quantum computing and quantum communications while actively consulting for quantum technology startups.
-I bridge academic research and industry applications through strategic consulting, feasibility studies, and technology development for quantum startups.
-My work spans from fundamental quantum theory to the development of next-generation quantum communication systems.
+Currently, I serve as a Senior Scientist at Q-CTRL's Research Engineering Team, where I work on groundbreaking technology for quantum sensing.
+My work spans from fundamental quantum theory to the development of next-generation quantum sensing systems.

 Research Expertise